Nekogram/Nekogram/README.md

 ## Compilation Guide

-1. Download the Nekogram source code from https://github.com/Nekogram/Nekogram ( git clone https://github.com/Nekogram/Nekogram.git )
+1. Clone the Nekogram source code from https://gitlab.com/Nekogram/Nekogram
 2. Copy your release.keystore into TMessagesProj/config
 3. Fill out RELEASE_KEY_PASSWORD, RELEASE_KEY_ALIAS, RELEASE_STORE_PASSWORD in local.properties to access your  release.keystore
 4. Open the project in the Studio (note that it should be opened, NOT imported).
-5. If you're compiling DEBUG version, make sure your build variants is set to afatDebugMultidex.
-6. You are ready to compile Nekogram.
+5. You are ready to compile Nekogram.

 ## Localization